markhj/rust-config-reader/readme.md

 ````

 The advantage to using the ``get_default_options`` function is that it provides the full struct
 with all defined keys.
-You can, of course, set everything up yourself, but it would become a tedious process.
+You can, of course, set everything up yourself, but it could become tedious.

 | Key |         Values          | Default | Description |
 | :---:|:-----------------------:|:-------:| :---: |